 Because your wedding is close to a holiday, you will need to give guests as much notice as possible.
 Shoot for 6 to 8 weeks ahead of time for the wedding invitations – that way your guests can still make it to the wedding regardless of their holiday plans.

 You don’t want a wedding dress that doesn’t suit the weather.
 If you are going to do pictures outside, wear a long-sleeved wedding dress or have a cover that matches your gown.

 If your wedding is after a holiday, take advantage of post-holiday sales to scoop up cheap wedding decor, party decorations, etc. Some suppliers even offer post-holiday discounts for their services.

 Book Vendors Early

 Most suppliers will be tied up for holiday festivities,s o you will need to book a supplier at least three months before your wedding (preferably six months if you can).

 Holidays often stretch a person’s budget thin as it is, but with a wedding, you may find it difficult to buy gifts for everyone on your list.
 Most of your family will understand you have other obligations, but still try to get them gifts – especially if they’re coming to the wedding.
 Consider giving out handmade gifts this holiday season versus purchased ones.

 Religious Services and Your Holiday Wedding

 You may have difficulty getting someone to do your wedding if you overlap a religious service.
-Some brides desperately want a wedding on Christmas, but realize that their pastor or priest cannot perform the ceremony.
-Check to see what hours religious ceremonies are being held and see if your wedding can be squeezed in.
+Some brides desperately want a wedding on Christmas, but realise that their pastor or priest cannot perform the ceremony.
+Check to see what hours religious ceremonies are being held and see if your wedding can be squeezed